INDEX TO ALL NINE SECTIONS

 However, these meetings are not the essence of the church but just one more "program" among many others.
 They are often organized by a church staff member which means Bible study has to conform to that church's official beliefs and, in effect, removes any possible leading by the Holy Spirit.

 Additionally, these groups cannot share the Lord's Supper, nor are they permitted to baptize... privileges which are reserved for those with titles and degrees.
 As a result these small groups often evolve into little more than "fellowship" groups that do little or no disciple making.

 A Summary of Benefits for The Pastors and Members of A House Church

-The following summaries of the benefits of being the elder, or member, of a house church were written by David Servant.
-I believe they say it all.
+The following summaries of the benefits of being the elder or member of a house church are paraphrased from The Disciple Making Minister by David Servant.
+Publisher: Ethnos (January 1, 2005) Pg.
+44. I believe they say it all.

 In short, he can be what he is called to be by God, and not what is imposed on him by cultural Christianity.
 He is not the lead actor, the president of a company, or the center of the hub.
 He is a disciple maker, an equipper of the saints.

 Passively sitting and listening to irrelevant or redundant sermons year after year insults the believers intelligence and stultifies their spirituality.
 On the other hand, in house churches believers can do what believers are supposed to do - exhort, encourage, edify, comfort, teach, serve and pray for one another...
 They can weep with those who weep and rejoice with those who rejoice.
 Worship is simple and participatory, not a performance.